w3f/polkadot-wiki/docs/learn/how-to/export-json-backup.md

 * * *

-That's it!
-Your backup JSON file has been exported!
+That's it.
+Your backup JSON file has been exported.

 If you ever need to restore your accounts, you can do so with this file and the password.
 For more details on how to restore, check these articles: